 The Board of Directors oversees the management of the Company and our business.
-The Board selects our CEO and, in conjunction with our CEO, selects the rest of our senior management team, which is responsible for operating our business.
+The Board selects our CEO, who in conjunction with our senior management team, is responsible for operating our business.

-Corporate Governance Guidelines and Code of Business Conduct
+Corporate Governance Guidelines and Code of Conduct and Ethics

 The Board has adopted Corporate Governance Guidelines, which set forth a framework for our governance.
-The Guidelines cover the Board's composition, leadership, meeting process, director independence, Board membership criteria, committee structure, succession planning and director compensation.
-Among other things, the Board meets in executive session outside the presence of any member of our management after at least two Board meetings annually at which directors are present in person and at any additional times determined by the Board or the Lead Director.
+The Guidelines cover the Board's composition, leadership, meeting process, director independence, Board membership criteria, limitations on other directorships, committee structure, succession planning and director compensation.
+Among other things, the Board meets in executive session outside the presence of any member of our management during at least two Board meetings annually and at any additional times determined by the Board or the Lead Director.
 Mr. Lehman presides at these sessions and has served as the Board's Lead Director since July 2020.
-See " - Board Leadership" for information about the Lead Director's responsibilities and authority.
+See "Board Leadership" for information about the Lead Director's responsibilities and authority.
 The Corporate Governance Guidelines provide that a director shall not be nominated by the Board for re-election if at the date of the Annual Meeting of Shareholders, the director is age 74 or more.
 The Corporate Governance Guidelines also provide that a director who retires from his or her principal employment or joins a new employer shall offer to resign from the Board.
 Unless the Board determines that a Chief Executive Officer who is Chairman of the Board should continue as Chairman of the Board after his or her tenure as Chief Executive Officer, a director who is an officer of the Company or a subsidiary and leaves the Company shall resign from the Board.
 In 2014, the Board determined that Mr. Culver should become non-executive Chairman of the Board upon retirement from his position as Chief Executive Officer in 2015.

-We have a Code of Business Conduct emphasizing our commitment to conducting our business in accordance with legal requirements and high ethical standards.
-The Code applies to all employees, including our executive officers, and specified portions are applicable to our directors.
+We have a Code of Conduct and Ethics emphasizing our commitment to conducting our business in accordance with legal requirements and high ethical standards.
+The Code applies to all employees, including our executive officers, and is also applicable to our directors.
 Certain portions of the Code that apply to transactions with our executive officers, directors, and their immediate family members are described under "Other Matters - Related Person Transactions" below.
 These descriptions are subject to the actual terms of the Code.

-Our Corporate Governance Guidelines and our Code of Business Conduct are available on our website (http://mtg.mgic.com) under the "Leadership & Governance; Documents" links.
+Our Corporate Governance Guidelines and our Code of Conduct and Ethics are available on our website (http://mtg.mgic.com) under the "Leadership & Governance; Documents" links.
 Written copies of these documents are available to any shareholder who submits a written request to our Secretary.
 We intend to disclose on our website any waivers from, or amendments to, our Code of Business Conduct that are subject to disclosure under applicable rules and regulations.